turbotobbe/jekyll-theme-sparti/README.md

-# jekyll-theme-sparti
+# Jekyll theme for sparti.se

-Jekyll Theme for sparti.se
+This is heavily influenced (based on) by the great theme cayman.